aleozlx/playbook-rs/README.md

 ## How to specify docker environment?

 You may add a default docker environment.
-And use `docker_overrides` to change context variables when docker is in use.
+And use `vars` to change context variables when docker is in use.
 ```yml
 docker:
   image: aleozlx/tkstack2:latest